- 1 large egg, beaten

 - 1/2 teaspoon dried oregano

 - In a bowl, combine first six ingredients.
 Mix in beef.
 Divide into six portions.
 Shape each portion around a cheese stick and form into a loaf.
 Set aside.

 - In a large skillet, combine all sauce ingredients.
 Add loaves and spoon sauce over each.
 Cover and bring to a boil.
-Reduce heat to simmer; cook until done, about 20 minutes.
+Reduce heat to simmer; cook until a thermometer reads 160°, about 20 minutes.
 Yield: 6 servings.

 Reviews forMini Cheese Meat Loaves

 "My two kids loved this, but my husband thought it could use some seasoning and he missed the crunch that baking it provides.
 But overall, this was a really good and fairly quick recipe.
 I substituted ground turkey for ground beef, but otherwise, made no changes to the recipe.
 Served it with sweet potato fries and roasted green beans."

 "Great recipe! quick to make and had a lot of flavor!"